Top 10 Green Sorceries in Magic: The Gathering

 Which card do you prefer?

-Planeswalkers and creatures often share the spotlight, but savvy MTG players know that sorceries often make or break a deck.
+Planeswalkers and creatures often share the spotlight, but savvy Magic players know that sorceries often make or break a deck.
 Having some field-wipes ready in case an opponent swarms enchantments can really save your bacon, and even creature-heavy green decks enjoy a surprising amount of potent one-use spells.

 Questions & Answers